NREL/reVX/reVX/setbacks/README.md

 In this section, we explore some more complex use-patterns that ``reVX`` supports for setbacks exclusion calculations.

 ### Partial Setbacks
-The size of some types of features you may want to calculate setbacks for may be on the order of (or even smaller!) than your exclusion your grid size (e.g. parcels).
-In these cases, it's useful to calculate *partial* setback exclusions, where pixels in your grid are not simply a binary flag, but indicate partially exclusions (e.g. 25%).
+The size of some features you may want to calculate setbacks for may be on the order of (or even smaller!) than your exclusion grid size (e.g. parcels).
+In these cases, it's useful to calculate *partial* setback exclusions, where pixels in your grid are not simply a binary flag but rather partial exclusion values.
 ``reVX`` supports this type of calculation - all you have to do is specify the ``weights_calculation_upscale_factor`` in your ``config_compute.json`` to be a value larger than 1.
 Under the hood, this upscales your exclusion grid by that factor during the setback calculation and uses the higher-resolution grid to calculate the partial area that should be excluded.

+> **Warning** <br>
-**VERY IMPORTANT**: If you set ``weights_calculation_upscale_factor`` > 1 in your ``config_compute.json``, your output
+If you set ``weights_calculation_upscale_factor`` > 1 in your ``config_compute.json``, your output
 data will now be an *inclusion* mask (as opposed to an *exclusion* layer), where each pixel will contain a float indicating the fractional inclusion weight.
-In other words, a value of 1 = 100% *inclusion*, a value of 0.75 represents a 75% *inclusion*, and a value of 0 represents 0%  *inclusion*, or full exclusion.
+In other words, a value of 1 represents 100% *inclusion*, a value of 0.75 represents a 75% *inclusion*, and a value of 0 represents 0%  *inclusion*, or full exclusion.
 This is **the opposite** of normal setback exclusions outputs, where the output values are bools with ``1 == exclusion`` and ``0 == inclusion``.
 The reason for this discrepancy is for direct coupling with ``reV``, which expects all partial exclusions to be input as an *inclusion* mask.